Sovgut/datagrid/README.md

 A powerful, flexible, and type-safe data grid component for React applications with built-in support for pagination, sorting, and filtering.

+> [!NOTE]
-> **Note**: This package provides only the logic and state management for data grids.
+> This package provides only the logic and state management for data grids.
 It does not include any styling or rendering components.
 It's designed to be a foundation for building your own table UI components.

 ## Key Features